AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring_2024/individual_project.md

         - Comparison to naive approach
     - Brief demo of your project
     - Results and conclusions
+2) Demo Day "Pitch" (maximum 5 minutes and 3 slides, there is a hard stop).
+The pitch will be live via Zoom at the end of the semester and will be open to the public (so you can invite family and friends).
+The pitch should focus on a demonstration to a wider audience and should connsist of:
+    - Problem you are addressing/motivation (1 slide)
+    - Brief overview of approach (1 slide)
+    - Brief demo of your project
+    - Results/conclusions/interesting findings (1 slide)
+Note: Since this is open to the public, we recommend not sharing anything that you don't want to be prior art.
+For the majority of projects, this should not be an issue.
+However, if you are planning to extend your idea in a startup let's chat about options.
-2) Submitted link to a public or private GitHub repo containing your code.
+3) Submitted link to a public or private GitHub repo containing your code.
 Code should be organized in the below structure.
 Be sure to include a requirements.txt file and a README.md describing the project and how to run it.
-3) Submitted link to a working, publicly accessible web or mobile interface of your application deployed on a cloud platform (GCP, AWS, Azure)
+4) Submitted link to a working, publicly accessible web or mobile interface of your application deployed on a cloud platform (GCP, AWS, Azure)

 ### Project repo structure
 Your project repo should be organized similar to the below structure.
 You may choose to deviate from the below (e.g. you may have more or less script files or data directories), but make sure each main component is included somewhere.
 You may also add additional files/directories if needed, e.g. dockerfile, database or html/css).